The following information, events and activities are now available to access - please scroll down for further information:

 WOWS - Women of World Stage

-- Yoga & Mindfulness Meditation and Yin & Sound Healing (Jan-Feb 2021)
+- Yoga and Mindfulness Meditation and Yin and Sound Healing (Jan-Feb 2021)

 Yin and Restorative Yoga is highly meditative, all practiced with eyes closed and on the ground.
 Suitable or all levels of fitness and a great tool for improving mental health and wellbeing.
 Using sound, vibration, crystal bowls, symphonic gongs, zaphir chimes and aeolian harps creates a space for mindful relaxation for releasing all that does not serve you and receiving peace and abundance.

 Women of World Stage invite you to 'Yoga & Mindfulness Meditation' and "Yin & Sound Healing' during January and February 2021.
 Bookings are limited to 15 per class.
 For further information please click on the following link - WOW-Yoga-Meditation-Yin-Sound-Healing